-Paying for Long term care
+Paying for Long term Care

 Our population is aging, and long-term care is becoming a reality for many people.
 Senior citizens often grow frail, requiring more assistance with their day-to-day activities.
 Sometimes the level of help required is more than their families can provide.
 Paying for long term care becomes an issue.

 Long-term care may be needed 24/7 for months or years.
 In-home nursing care, residence at an assisted living facility, and residential care offered in nursing homes are all considered long-term care.
 As you might expect, this type of care is expensive.
 In fact, nursing home care in the Anniston area can cost around $6,000 a month and more than $7,000 a month in Birmingham.
 In-home care and assisted living may be less expensive, but the cost becomes a burden for most families.
 Paying for long term care becomes a huge concern for many families.

 Chances are good that you or someone you love will eventually need long-term health care.